ajwl/ps1/_posts/2017-03-02-object-oriented-programming-and-identity-politics.md

 ## Why now

 One prevalent theory is "[special snowflake syndrome](https://en.wikipedia.org/wiki/Generation_Snowflake)".
-Millenials we are told, came up with identity politics because they are special snowflakes.
-Because they are a uniquely sensitive generation.
+Millenials, we are told, came up with identity politics because they are "special snowflakes".
+Because they are, supposedly, a uniquely sensitive generation.
 Advertising told them to be themselves.
-They got too much attention from their parents, and they got medals for coming last on sports day.
-Even if people don’t articulate this in as extreme a fashion as
+They got too much attention from their parents, and they got medals for coming last on sports day etc etc. Even if people don’t articulate this in as extreme a fashion as
  [lead proponents like Clare Fox](https://www.theguardian.com/science/2016/nov/28/snowflake-insult-disdain-young-people), it is an underlying assumption in many descriptions of identity politics.